Josh Adler, Founding CEO

 Chesapeake Energy Corporation

 Rick currently serves as a subject matter expert in the fields of chemistry, corrosion, produced water treatment and use, and the use of alternative water sources for hydraulic fracturing.
-He is a principal of Chesapeake’s initiative championing the beneficial use of produced water – AquaRenew® and Chesapeake’s Industry-leading GreenFrac® program that focuses on environmentally friendly hydraulic fracturing additives.
+He is a former principal of Chesapeake’s initiative championing the beneficial use of produced water – AquaRenew® and Chesapeake’s Industry-leading GreenFrac® program that focuses on environmentally friendly hydraulic fracturing additives.
 Rick is an active member of SPE, NACE International and Mensa International.
 He served as a technical expert during the US EPA workshops on hydraulic fracturing and has presented to the National Academy of Sciences, the Government Accountability Office and the Department of Energy regarding water use in the Energy Sector.
 Rick has an AAS degree in Petroleum Technology.

 Douglas A. Park, President